BOOK A DEMO

 So, you now know where and why bad quality data can occur, emerging frameworks to manage data quality, and the data quality improvement lifecycle to manage all the data quality problems.
 But one important thing is to socialize the data quality work inside the company so that everyone knows how we are improving the data quality.

-We can do this by housing a data catalog and managing data quality in a unified platform like OvalEdge.
+At OvalEdge, we can do this by housing a data catalog and managing data quality in our unified platform.
 OvalEdge has many features to tackle data quality challenges and implement best practices.
 The data quality improvement lifecycle can be wholly managed through OvalEdge, capturing the context of why a data quality issue occurred.
 Data quality rules monitor data objects and notify the correct person if a problem arises.
 You can communicate to your users which assets have active data quality issues while the team works to resolve them.